JamesTrick/blog/content/posts/optimize-sales-for-growth-with-lead-scoring.md

 Lead scoring can help identify these people and are great for optimizing sales volume with a slimmed resource.
 But, you may find that whilst sales volume increases, average revenue (ARPU) decreases.

 The easiest way to handle this would be to think of a 2 model approach.
-This idea is more formalized in X paper.
+This idea is more formalized in [this paper](https://www.researchgate.net/publication/299969952_Probabilistic_Modeling_of_a_Sales_Funnel_to_Prioritize_Leads).

 Another caveat is that lead scoring normally represents leads as if nothing happened to them - that is, no additional campaigns or interventions take place.
 This, of course, isn’t normally the case, and looking to re-frame your lead score to examine probability of converting given the campaign is an excellent way to go beyond a simple lead score.